bernardr/bernardr.github.io/_posts/2022-03-15-Proving-Ground-Monster.md

 Just to have some enumeration running in the background, I start another GoBuster search on the `/blog` directory.

 The recommended way of doing website enumeration is going to be to "walk the site".
-Going page by and getting familar with how the site works and making a note of things that were modified, personalized, or would in any way be useful to us.
+Going page by page and getting familar with how the site works and making a note of things that were modified, personalized, or would in any way be useful to us.

 Going through the header buttons and just scrolling down each page, taking a look at the source, and "getting a feel" for what the site does.

 ### Vulnerability Discovery: Monstra 3.0.4

 At the foot of the pages, we'll see that the site is running `monstra 3.0.4`.
-Using Searchsploit turns up a few solid exploits, but most require authentication.
+Using searchsploit, we turn up a few exploits, but most require authentication.

-So we can see that we'll likely need to get on the site somehow, and currently, we don't have a need for brute forching users.
+We won't get attached to it, but we can now start to forumlate a hypothesis which states we'll need to impersonatea user to proceed further into the target.
+Currently, we don't have any usernames, so we'll continue to walk the site.

 ### Vulnerability Discover:  Weak Passwords